AST4310 – Radiative Processes in Astrophysics

 Schedule, syllabus and examination date

-- Understand various processes that generate electromagnetic radiation in astrophysical objects.
+- you will understand various processes that generate electromagnetic radiation in astrophysical objects.

 - you will be able to analyse the physical conditions in astrophysical objects using their electromagnetic spectra.

-- you will be able to use numerical tools to analyze model atmospheres and basic processes for the generation of radiation
+- you will be able to use numerical tools to analyze the generation and transport of radiation in stars.

 Recommended previous knowledge